vsch/flexmark-java/flexmark-ext-toc/src/test/resources/ext_simtoc_ast_spec.md

 1. `style` consists of space separated list of options:

    * `levels=levelList` where level list is a comma separated list of levels or ranges.
 Default is to include heading levels 2 and 3.
+If a range is specified using `-` as separator between numeric values then the included range is from first numeric to last numeric inclusive.
+If first numeric is missing then 1 will be used in its place.
+If last numeric is missing then 6 will be used in its place.

      Examples:
+     * `levels=1` include level 1 only, same as `levels=1,1`
+     * `levels=2` include level 2 only, same as `levels=2,2`
+     * `levels=3` include levels 2 and 3
      * `levels=4` include levels 2,3 and 4
      * `levels=2-4` include levels 2,3 and 4. same as `levels=4`
      * `levels=2-4,5` include levels 2,3,4 and 5
      * `levels=1,3` include levels 1 and 3
+     * `levels=-3` include levels 1 to 3
+     * `levels=3-` include levels 3 to 6

    * `html` generate HTML version of the TOC